 At the inauguration ceremony, Dr. Rafael Sánchez Español explained that this system called “Da Vinci SI” could interpret the movements of the surgeon and translate them on a robot scale with maximum precision since his system of three-dimensional vision allows greater visibility of the operative field.

 “This makes the surgical act safer, with less discomfort and minimal blood loss, with the patient having an excellent recovery.
 With this technique, numerous surgeries are performed, including general, urological, gynecological, head and neck, oncological, among others,” said Sánchez Español.

-The professional team of Robotic Surgery at HOMS is made up of doctors Rafael Sánchez Español; Juan Félix Capellán, José Álvarez Torres, and Héctor Sánchez Navarro.
-The first three are pioneers in Laparoscopic Surgery, surgical procedure started in Santiago in the year 1991, registering to date about 20,000 surgeries of this type.
+The professional team of Robotic Surgery at HOMS is composed of doctors Rafael Sanchez Español; Juan Felix Capellan, José Alvarez Torres, and Hector Sánchez Navarro.
+The first three are pioneers in Laparoscopic Surgery, a surgical procedure that started in Santiago in 1991, registering to date about 20,000 surgeries of this type.

 Meanwhile, Dr. Héctor Sanchez Navarro (pictured on the right) is the Director of the International Department and Robotic Surgery at HOMS.